scordio/spring-batch-notion/README.md

 This project provides a [Spring Batch][] extension module that adds support for [Notion][].

-Currently, only an `ItemReader` is provided but more will be added in the future.

 ## Compatibility

 Spring Batch Notion is based on Spring Batch 5 and tested on Spring Boot 3, thus requiring at least Java 17.